TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 Enhanced Route
     The combination of multiple Enhancers (and the Page Type Suffix) can be referred to as the "Enhanced Route".

-..  index:: Routing; URI arguments
+..  index:: Routing; URI arguments; Query string

-URI arguments
+Query string
     The main distinction of `URL` (Uniform Resource Locator) and `URI` (Uniform Resource Identifier) is that the URI also include arguments/parameters and their values, beginning with a `?` and each argument separated by `&`, and the value separated from the argument name by `=`.
+This is commonly refered to as "Query string".

 ..  index:: Routing; Location Hash
     The Location Hash is the part starting with `#` of a URI.
 Note that browsers requesting a resource